-0.4 C

 Online learning, also known as e-learning, has gained traction in recent years, especially with the advent of technology and the internet.
 In this model, students have access to educational materials and resources through online platforms, allowing them to learn at their own pace and convenience.

-See also The Future of Farming: AI Integration in Agriculture
+See also The Future of Work: How AI is Transforming the Labor Market

 One of the key strengths of online learning is its flexibility and accessibility.
 Students can access course materials from anywhere with an internet connection, enabling them to learn at their own pace and fit their studies around other commitments.
 Additionally, online learning often incorporates multimedia elements such as videos, interactive quizzes, and simulations, making learning more engaging and interactive.